IbzanHyena/blog.ibzan.co.uk/articles/2023-05-29-neural-network-in-j.md

 `predict` does the aforementioned reversal and some unboxing, since our matrices have to be boxed for flatness reasons.

 `prepare` is a very little helper that will add the initial `X` values to a network, so it can be given to `predict`.

+!!!
+More details about the above J [`.`&nbsp;matrix&nbsp;product][nuvoc-matrix-product] is a conjunction that takes a pair of combining functions to make matrix products.
+As a motivating example, we can consider the normal matrix product, written in J as `+/ .*` The right-hand verb is how the individual elements from rows and columns are combined.
+In matrix multiplication this is multiplication &mdash; so `*`.
+The left-hand verb is then how these results are combined into the elements of the new matrix; `+/` is sum, as typical.
+In our matrix product, we want to take the weighted mean followed by the activation function for our left-hand verb.
+Hopefully, `u@:(+/%#)` makes sense for this.
+`predict` then simply unboxes its operands and uses [`/`&nbsp;insert][nuvoc-insert] to do this across all of the layers.

 What should we use as the activation function?